-This course is specifically designed to improve the academic writing skills of high intermediate English language learners.
-In this course, students initially review writing complex sentences and paragraphs, including the construction of a solid topic sentence and several support sentences.
+This course is specifically designed to improve the academic writing skills of English language learners.
+Students initially review writing complex sentences and paragraphs, including the construction of a solid topic sentence and support sentences.
 Next, the components of a five-paragraph essay, including the thesis statement, appropriate title, and concluding sentences, are introduced.
 Students also study and implement the principles of unity and coherence in paragraph and essay construction.
-The course uses the stages of process writing as students practice and perfect the requirements of the classification, comparison/contrast, cause/effect, and argumentation essays.
+The course uses the stages of process writing as students practice and perfect the requirements of the classification, comparison/contrast, cause/effect, and argumentation essay.